mattcudzik/TravelAgency/README.md

 # TravelAgency
-Java web application made for my University classes.
+Java web application made for my university classes.
 User can browse available hotels in the database and book holidays.

 Application:
 <ul>